DRILL PROGRAM COMMENCING NOVEMBER 2020 - 2500 meters and up to 9 Holes - Focus: High Grade Gold

 - Other low-sulfidation epithermal precious metals properties occurring along the east flank of the Jackson Mountains and further north along the rift zone including the Bottle Creek and Happy Creek properties in the Bottle Creek district; the Quinn property at the north end of the Jackson Mtns; and others continuing north into Oregon.

-NV Gold completed two detailed ground geophysical surveys over the Slumber project area.
+NV Gold completed two detailed ground geophysical surveys over the Slumber project area in 2019.
 A gravity survey, with 200-meter station spacing, and a ground magnetic survey, with 25-meter line spacing, were completed by Magee Geophysical Services of Reno, Nevada.
 The geophysical surveys cover an area of about 4 square kilometers.
 The data from both surveys were processed by Thomas V. Weis and Associates of Centennial, Colorado.

 The gravity and ground magnetic surveys paint complementary images of the structure and nature of bedrock geology hidden at depth beneath the Slumber project area.
 The gravity interpretation indicates the presence of a broad NNE-trending bedrock trough, crossed by two deeper NE-trending fault-bounded basins.
 The magnetic data outline a distinct area of greatly reduced magnetic susceptibility (Figure 1A), which is interpreted to indicate a zone of hydrothermal alteration.
 The magnetic low measures about 2000 meters long by 300 meters wide, elongate in a NNE direction and coincident with the gravity low.